gatsbyjs/gatsby/docs/blog/2017-11-09-why-i-created-my-blog-with-gatsby-and-contentful/index.md

 Now, I'm not trying to be pessimistic here.
 These are very realistic scenarios that I regularly came across in my years of experience as a Wordpress developer.
 Turns out that managing and scaling traditional monolithic LAMP stack applications is usually a time-consuming task, to say the least.

-You might decide to take the easy route and host your blog on a Wordpress specialized hosting service like [WpEngine](https://wpengine.com/), which will take care of all things related to security and scaling for you.
+You might decide to take the easy route and host your blog on a Wordpress specialized hosting service like [WP Engine](https://wpengine.com/), which will take care of all things related to security and scaling for you.
 But then you better be prepared to set aside $29 each month, which is what their cheapest plan costs.

 I don't know about you, but spending $29 each month on a simple blog seems a little bit excessive to me, especially considering we could be spending next to nothing and end up with an infinitely more secure, scalable and faster website.